EDINBURGH NORTHWEST KIRK ANNOUNCEMENTS

 11.00 am : Morning Worship

-TWITTER/X & FACEBOOK Cramond Kirk’s X feed is available at @cramondkirk1 and a Facebook page at www.facebook.com/cramondkirk2 so please do keep in touch on either to check all the latest news & happenings.
-Both are also accessible from the Kirk website & if you do visit either site, please remember to “share” and “like” our page.
+FACEBOOK Edinburgh Northwest Kirk’s Facebook page can be found HERE so please do keep in touch to check all the latest news & happenings and if you do visit, please remember to “share” our page.